ljleb/sd-webui-neutral-prompt/README.md

 # Neutral Prompt

-Neutral prompt is an a1111 webui extension that enhances the denoising algorithm of the webui.
-It replaces the original algorithm with a higher-quality implementation based on more recent research.
+Neutral prompt is an a1111 webui extension that adds alternative composable diffusion keywords to the prompt language.
+It enhances the original implementation using more recent research.

 ## Features